 Resources

-API Status Codes & Error Handling — Statum Reference
+API Status & Error Handling

 HTTP Status Code Reference

-| Status Code | Meaning & Context | Recommended Action |
+| Status Code | Meaning & Context | Recommended Client Action |

 |---|---|---|

-| 200 OK | Request Successful | Proceed with processing the response payload. |
+| 200 OK | Request Successful | No action required.
+Proceed with parsing the response body. |

-| 401 | Authentication Failed | Verify your Base64 encoded credentials in the header. |
+| 401 Unauthorized | Authentication Failed | Verify your base64-encoded Consumer Key & Secret pairing in the Authorization header.
+Do not retry automatically. |

-| 402 | Insufficient Funds | Top up your wallet balance on the developer dashboard. |
+| 402 Payment Required | Insufficient Funds | Your wallet balance is insufficient.
+Top up your wallet using your dashboard M-Pesa code.
+Fail the transaction. |

-| 422 | Validation Error | Check required fields (e.g., phone number format). |
+| 422 Unprocessable Entity | Validation Error | Inspect the description parameter.
+Verify request parameter layouts (e.g. phone number syntax). |

-| 429 | Too Many Requests | Ease off your request rate and implement backoff. |
+| 429 Too Many Requests | Rate Limit Exceeded | Ease off request frequency.
+Implement throttling rules and queue retries with exponential backoff delays. |

 <?php